Car Accident Laws in Massachusetts

 According to M.G.L.
 Chapter 90, Section 26, a driver involved in a Massachusetts car accident involving death or with property damage exceeding $1000 must complete and file a Crash Operator Report within five days.
 When you call us for help, our injury lawyers are ready to help you complete this required Massachusetts paperwork to help ensure your rights to compensation are protected.

 Your rights to compensation in Massachusetts depend on a variety of factors, such as who was at fault for the crash and the types of damages incurred as a result.
-Before you let an insurance company decide the value of your case, contact Bottaro Law for a free case review.
+Before you let an insurance company decide the value of your case, contact the Bottaro Law Firm, LLC for a free case review.
 Our lawyers are here to help you get the maximum amount of compensation for your case so you can focus on getting better.

 If you were injured in a car accident caused by someone else’s negligence, the at-fault party is liable for your medical treatment for injuries caused by the accident as well as any necessary future medical expenses.
 You may also be eligible for compensation for lost wages, loss of earning capacity, and pain and suffering.